isabellajade/deep-learning-challenge/README.md

 ## Optimize the Model
 Using much of the same steps as the process before, I used my knowledge of TensorFlow to optimize the model to achieve a target predictive accuracy higher than 75%.

-I was tasked to use any or all of the following methods to optimize the model:

-* Adjust the input data to ensure that no variables or outliers are causing confusion in the model, such as:
-    * Dropping more or fewer columns.
+    In order to optimize the model I:

+    * Dropped fewer columbs by including the 'NAME' column to the database
-    * Creating more bins for rare occurrences in columns.
+    * Created more bins for rare occurrences by binning the 'NAME' column
-    * Increasing or decreasing the number of values for each bin.
-    * Add more neurons to a hidden layer.
+    * Added more neurons to the hidden layers
-    * Add more hidden layers.
-    * Use different activation functions for the hidden layers.
-    * Add or reduce the number of epochs to the training regimen.

-Below is my second attempt:
+Below are the results of my second attempt:

 ![second attempt model structure](Images/second_attempt_model_structure.png)
 ![second attempt model eval](Images/second_attempt_model_eval.png)